Human Service Acronyms

 - Housing First is a homeless assistance approach that prioritizes providing permanent housing to people experiencing homelessness, thus ending their homelessness and serving as a platform from which they can pursue personal goals and improve their quality of life.

-HFS – Housing and Family Services
+HFS – Healthcare and Family Services

 HHS – Health and Human Services

 - The federal department charged with managing Medicaid, Medicare, and the ACA.

 HSC – Human Services Commission